redruin1/factorio-draftsman/README.md

 * More doctests
 * Add documentation on report and contributing
 * Write test cases for `dump_format`
+* Change type annotations on all functions to follow py3
 * Add plaintext representations of Entity JSON objects for all entities in addition to blueprintables
 * Update modding documentation guide to reflect 2.0 changes
 * Add warnings for placement constraints on rails, rail signals and train stops